CalCorbin/go-deck-builder/README.md

 ## Pull Requests

-1. Before submitting a pull request run `golangcli-run lint`.
+1. Before submitting a pull request run `golangci-lint run`.
 Lint checks are run on every pull request and will fail if there are any errors.